Senuri2000/Senuri2000/README.md

 ## Education

-- Bachelor of Biomedical Engineering from [University of X](https://www.example.com)
+-Bachelor of Science – Faculty of Natural Sciences from [The Open University of Sri Lanka](https://ou.ac.lk/)
 - Bachelor of Information from [University of SIBA](https://siba.edu.lk/)

 ## Collaboration